-As previously mentioned, The Trust's annual budget serves as the foundation for its financial planning and control.
-Long-term financial planning for a government usually includes some aspects related to capital expenditures and revenue and expense forecasts.
 When developing the level of investment for each of our major funding initiatives, we must first conduct market research and develop insight to best determine the strength of the Miami-Dade County property market in both the short and long-term.
 This serves as The Trust's primarily revenue source through ad valorem taxes.

 Each year, The Trust obtains various market forecasts for comparison and determine viability.
-Prior to the 2019-2020 fiscal year, the Miami-Dade County real estate was growing anywhere from 4.5% to 10.5% since 2015.
-Prior to March 2020, most forecasts indicated that Miami-Dade County's real estate market would increase anywhere from 4% to 5% each of the next 5 years.
+Prior to the 2020-21 fiscal year, the Miami-Dade County property market was growing within the range of 4.5% to 10.5% since 2015.
+Prior to issuance of this report, most forecasts indicated that Miami-Dade County's property market would increase anywhere from 4% to 5% each of the next 5 years.
 The unforeseen and devastating arrival of the COVID-19 pandemic drastically altered the worldwide economy, as well as property use and value.
-In order to adapt to this new environment, commercial and residential properties developed new roles in everyday living.
-We are still learning ultimately about what the effect of COVID-19 will have on the Miami-Dade County economy.
-Generally we have seen residential properties continue to increase in value, while commercial property vacancies increase across the county.
+To adapt to this new environment, commercial and residential properties developed new roles in everyday living.
+As we continue to learn about the long-term effects of COVID-19 will have on Miami-Dade County property, generally we have seen residential properties continue to increase in value, while commercial property vacancies increase across the county.

-At the beginning of the fiscal year, October 1, 2019, the Miami-Dade County unemployment rate was 2%.
-As of September 30, 2020, the county unemployment is 12.6%.
-Whereas the effect of the COVID-19 pandemic has increased nationwide, state and local unemployment, it has not had a proportionally devastating effect on property values, and in fact, growth is still projected.
-For the upcoming fiscal year 2020-2021, the initial projection of Miami-Dade County property values was an increase of 4% to 5%, which has now been reassessed and estimated to be 1% to 2%.
-Despite the slowdown in property value growth, most forecasts estimate a return to the previous growth rate of 4% to 5% by the 2022 calendar year.
-As most of the U.S. population and economy continues to adapt and apply standards that attempt to allow us to live with the presence of COVID-19, as well as a more readily available vaccine, there is optimism that supports the projected growth of 4% to 5% following the 2021 year.
+At the beginning of the fiscal year, October 1, 2020, the Miami-Dade County unemployment rate was 8.5%, which had substantially risen from 2% during the prior fiscal year.
+As of September 30, 2021, the county unemployment is showing a trend of improvement during the final months of the fiscal year, at 5.7%.
+Whereas the effect of the COVID-19 pandemic has increased nationwide, state and local unemployment, it has not had a proportional devastating effect on South Florida residential property values, and in fact, growth is still projected.
+During the fiscal year 2020-21 when the long-terms effect of COVID-19 had not yet been fully realized, the initial projection of Miami-Dade County property value increases was 4% to 5% but was then reassessed and estimated to be 1% to 2%.
+Despite the temporary slowdown in property value growth, total Miami-Dade County property values increased 4.13% during the calendar year 2020, supporting the ad valorem taxes for the upcoming fiscal year of 2021-22.
+Most forecasts estimate that the growth rate of 4% to 5% will hold the next several years.
+As most of the U.S. population and economy continues to adapt and apply standards that attempt to allow us to live alongside COVID-19, as well as a more readily available vaccines and social practices, there is optimism that supports the projected growth of 4% to 5% following the 2022 year.

 The COVID-19 pandemic effected the residential and commercial property markets in separate respects.
 As vast amounts of workforces and families gathered within their residences to work, or school, or raise a family, the single-family home and suburb residences retained or grew in value, while many regulated commercial spaces were either forced to close or extremely hampered by the economic effect of reduced commerce.
+However, there is some optimism for commercial spaces in the South Florida market.
+As regulations, business and social practices continue to evolve, Florida remains an attractive destination for migrating companies.
+Miami, more specifically, is positioning itself to welcome tech giants looking to relocate from states imposing restrictive standards and higher operational costs.